 What is CGM?

-CGM stands for continuous glucose monitor.
-This device makes it possible for me to see my glucose readings in (almost) real-time and to track historical glucose data.
+A CGM device makes it possible for me to see my glucose readings in (almost) real-time and to track historical glucose data.

 Most CGMs include three main components:

-• An attached transmitter, which sends the readings to a receiving device (this is the part you see on my arm)
+• An attached transmitter (this is the part you see on my arm), sends the readings to a receiving device

 • A receiver or smartphone that displays the readings and glucose trend data